gaycoderprincess/FlatOutW32BGMTool/README.md

 This tool is currently capable of:
 - Parsing and recreating the formats from memory
-- Importing vehicle models into FlatOut 1, 2 and Ultimate Carnage
+- Exporting cars and tracks to .fbx
 - Converting FlatOut 2 tracks to FlatOut 1
 - Converting FlatOut: Ultimate Carnage cars to FlatOut 1 and 2
-- Exporting cars and tracks to .fbx
-- Editing track meshes
-- Deleting track meshes
-- Moving track props
-- Deleting track props
-- Adding new track props
-- Creating a dummy track_bvh.gen
+- Editing tracks in FlatOut 1, 2 and Ultimate Carnage
+- Importing new tracks into FlatOut 1, 2 and Ultimate Carnage
+- Importing vehicle models into FlatOut 1, 2 and Ultimate Carnage

 Thanks to Gulbroz for their existing work on this format, it was a great jumping-off point.